 The thing is, I don’t worry about the dating at all.
 I mean, I do, but not in the way that most people seem to imply.
 I want my daughter to have a happy and healthy adolescence and for her to have many fulfilling relationships.
 If anything, I want her to avoid that feeling of crushing loneliness and rejection someone might feel if she goes through high school without a boyfriend or girlfriend.

 No, my fear about that part of my daughter’s life is how best to prepare her for it.
 My strict Catholic family had the policy to just never discuss that sort of thing.
 My grandmother wanted me to be a priest, even though I knew from an early age that was not where my destiny lay.
 Whatever hangups I might have when it comes to discussing dating and sex with my kid comes from my own experience.
-I want to be able to get past that so she can feel comfortable coming to me with any concerns.
+I want to be able to get past that so she can feel comfortable coming to me with

 Our generation has it harder than our parents did, I think.
 When I was young, my mother did not have to talk to me about social media or sexting.
 There wasn’t a chance that an innocent mistake could haunt me for the rest of my life in the way it can today.
 Nowadays, rather than buying a shotgun, I should probably learn hacking once my daughter hits her teen years.